What is Working Capital?

 What is a Working Capital Loan?

-Working Capital Loans are used to finance a company's short term day-to-day requirements.
-They are designed to inject cash into the business to enable it to make quick changes, such as going after new opportunities, employing extra staff for expansion or buying stock.
+Working Capital Loans are used to finance a businesses short term day-to-day requirements.
+They are designed to inject cash into the business to enable it to make quick changes, such as going after new opportunities, employing extra staff, for expansion or buying stock.
 Working Capital Loans are not generally used to purchase assets for long-term investments.
 They can help businesses grow quickly and/or manage their cash flow.

 Types of Working Capital Loan